Cricket Australia XI

 Cricket Australia XI is a domestic cricket team that plays matches against international teams touring Australia.

-The team formerly played in Australia's JLT Cup limited-overs tournament.
-Before each tournament, a 14-man squad was selected from young players with state contracts, or Australian National Performance Squad players, who had not been picked in their respective states' 14-man List A squads for that season's tournament.
+Cricket Australia XI played in Australia's limited-overs tournament from 2015–16 to 2017–18.
+Before each tournament, a 14-man squad was selected from players with state contracts who had not been picked in their respective states' 14-man List A squads for that season's tournament.
 The aim was to develop their skills against top players.

-The addition of the Cricket Australia XI to the JLT One-Day Cup expanded the competition to seven teams.
+The addition of the Cricket Australia XI to the limited-overs cricket tournament expanded the competition to seven teams.
 The team made their List A debut against New South Wales on 5 October 2015, losing by 279 runs.
 They scored their first win five days later against Tasmania, winning by 3 runs.